Smaller producers surprise with oil price resilience

 More than $200 billion worth of global oil and gas projects have already been scrapped and with oil prices close to 12-year lows more cancellations are on the horizon.

-Tullow Oil, focused on its fields in Africa, said it can trim its capital investment program by another $200 million this year if need be.
+Tullow Oil, focused on its fields in Africa, said it can trim its capital investment programme by another $200 million this year if need be.

 “We’re in pretty good shape to ride out the storm.
 This is not a storm anymore, this is reality,” Tullow Chief Executive Aidan Heavey told Reuters.